LinShi11/csci-476-594-spring2021-private/lab01/README.md

 MAIL=/var/mail/root
 _=./myenv_environ
 ```
 In this task, we made the program to a Set-UID program by running the two sudo commands given to us.
 Then I decided to run the program, which I could conclude that changing it to Set-UID program does not affect the environment variables.
 Then, out of curiosity, I decided to run the same program with root.
 Which is outputting the environment variables associated with root.
-For example, its HOME=/root. [user seed](task5/myenv_environ2.txt), [root](task5/myenv_environ3.txt).
+For example, its HOME=/root.
+This is the above seed output: [user seed](task5/myenv_environ2.txt), above root output: [root](task5/myenv_environ3.txt).

 #### Task 5.3: